coz-labo/coz/docs/readme/README.md

 ### Why This?

 + **Lightweight and fast**
-    + coz doing nothing bud file templating, it's very fast.
+    + coz does nothing bud file templating, it's very fast.
 + **Unopinionated and flexible**
     + coz could be used to any kind of strings files.
     + Bunch of options to manipulate files.